giovaner10/giovaner10/README.md

  🖥️ <br />
 The area I want to work in BackEnd.

-- 📍 From PB living in campina Grande
+- 📍 From PB living in campina Grande;
-- 🖥️ Universitys: UNIFACISA(Information Systems), UFCG(Electrical Engineering).
+- 🖥️ Universitys: UNIFACISA(Information Systems) and UFCG(Electrical Engineering);
-- 📚 I'm currently delving into Java (SpringBoot)
+- 📚 I'm currently delving into Java (SpringBoot).

 ---
 #### My programming languages